smartconstructiongroup/Tracking-and-Material-Counting/README.md

 Site operatives counted by the results of the detection phase.
 However, the materials counted by MC module, which is based on the morphology operations, Hough Transform, and post processing algorithm.
 #### Prediction
 Finally, our framework could predict the rate of waste, installed, and imported materials and also the number of operative sites in a scene.
+In the following image, you can see a shot of output showing the online results of our method.
 ![results](https://user-images.githubusercontent.com/119409598/216586314-dd6eae0f-ce20-4a97-b88d-9a1f280bd50a.gif)